mohammad-sefid/mohammad-sefid.github.io/index.md

 <p>
 I am a Communication Systems graduate with a Master's degree in Electrical and Electronics Engineering from Khaje Nasir Toosi University of Technology (KNTU), Tehran, Iran.
-My research focus is on enhancing Integrated Sensing and Communication (ISAC) systems assisted Reconfigurable Intelligent Surface (RIS) aided Cooperative Non-Orthogonal Multiple Access (C-NOMA) through Energy Harvested (EH) of signal.
+My research focuses on RIS-assisted Cooperative NOMA systems for Integrated Sensing and Communication (ISAC), with an emphasis on Simultaneous Wireless Information and Power Transfer (SWIPT), energy harvesting, and optimization-based resource allocation.
 </p>

 <h2 id="research-interests">Research Interests</h2>

-- Integrated Sensing and Communication (ISAC)
+- Joint Optimization of Communication and Sensing Performance in Next-Generation Wireless Networks
-- Reconfigurable Intelligent Surfaces (RIS)
+- Optimization of Reconfigurable Intelligent Surfaces (RIS) to Enhanced Beamforming of Wireless Signals
-- Cooperative Non-Orthogonal-Multiple-Access (C-NOMA)
-- Simultaneous Wireless Information and Power transfer (SWIPT)
+-  Simultaneous Wireless Information and Power Transfer (SWIPT) for Cooperative Non-Orthogonal Multiple Access (C-NOMA) Systems
-- Deep Reinforcement Learning (DRL) optimization algorithms
+- Deep Reinforcement Learning (DRL), Classic and Metaheuristic Optimization for wireless Systems

 <h2 id="publications">Publications</h2>

-- IRS-Assisted Cooperative NOMA with SWIPT in ISAC Systems: A Comparison of Half-Duplex and Full-Duplex Modes.
-[In progress]
+- IRS-Assisted Cooperative NOMA with SWIPT in ISAC Systems: A Comparison of Half-Duplex and Full-Duplex Modes Mohammad Sefid, Ali H.Bastami, Ali Ahmadi,
+Manuscript in preparation, 2026

 <h2 id="teaching">Teaching</h2>